Nilhcem/nilhcem.github.io/_posts/2017-02-20-android-things-capacitive-sensor.md

 Since there are no MPR121 drivers yet, why not create our own?

-Starting from scratch may be complicated, especially when we are the kind of people who make beginners' mistakes.
+Writing one from scratch may look complicated, especially when we are the kind of people who make beginners' mistakes.

-So instead, we will read the sources of [Adafruit's Arduino MPR121 driver][arduino-driver], and port it to Android Things.<br><br>
+But porting an existing driver to Android Things is a much easier task.
+Lucky us, there's already [an Arduino driver][arduino-driver] from Adafruit.
+Let's see its content:<br><br>

 ### First, setting up the MPR121

-To work, the MPR121 needs some setup.
+To be able to detect capacitive touches, the MPR121 needs some setup.
 Below is a sample of the Arduino library code:

 {% highlight c %}
 // The MPR121 I2C default address is at 0x5A